RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Related Work

 \section{Related Work}

 This section provides a broad outline of research related to our work.
 The section is organized as follows.
-Section \ref{related_ifo_control} details previous work on imitation from observation.
+Section \ref{related_ifo_control} details the most related works on imitation from observation and reinforcement learning.
 Section \ref{related_rl_and_il} discusses efforts in integrating reinforcement learning and imitation learning.